Stanford-ILIAD/droc/README.md

 2. Implement the camera perception code in `utils/perception/camera.py`.

-3. Define the task name and their clip candidates in `utils/perception/perception_utils.py`.
+3. Define the task name and the corresponding clip candidates in `utils/perception/perception_utils.py`.

 4. Run the main script.
       ```bash